3EMEgos/planeRF/README.md

 # planeRF
-Python code repository for an interactive web app that calculates and plots $S_E$ and $S_H$ of a RF plane wave travelling through an infinitely planar multi-layer medium.
+Python code repository for an interactive web app that calculates and plots $S_E$ and $S_H$ of a RF plane wave that is incident on a PEC or real ground.

-The Dash01, Dash02 and Anvil01 folders contain progressive iterations of Dash and Anvil web apps.
+The Dash## and Anvil## folders contain progressive iterations of Dash and Anvil web apps.

 The features of the planeRF web app include:
 + Calculate both $S_E=|E|²/377$ and $S_H=377|H|²$
 + Calculate for both transverse magnetic (TM) and transverse electric (TE) modes of the incident plane wave
++